sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 I recommend when possible to default to `$Items | ForEach-Object { }` as your default approach.
 This ensures a pipeline driven solution that can be enhanced later or piped to other cmdlets that are compatible with the pipeline.

-{{< admonition type="warning" title="Gotcha" open=true >}}

-This is a cmdlet, not a PowerShell language feature.
-This means that the behavior of break, continue, and return all operate differently in this ForEach-Object process block than when doing a `foreach` loop.

-{{< /admonition >}}

 These are ranked in the order I recommend using by default.